-COVID-19 CNA Frequently Asked Questions (FAQs)
+COVID-19 Certified Nursing Assistant Frequently Asked Questions (FAQs)

-The California Department of Public Health (CDPH), Professional Certification Branch has prepared this list of FAQs to assist stakeholders with questions about temporary waivers of specific requirements for CNAs and applicants due to the state of emergency related to the COVID-19 outbreak.
+The California Department of Public Health (CDPH), Professional Certification Branch has prepared this list of FAQs to assist stakeholders with questions about temporary waivers of specific requirements for Certified Nursing Assistants (CNAs) and applicants due to the state of emergency related to the COVID-19 outbreak.
 The information provided here is based solely on the CDPH's All Facilities Letters (AFLs) and the Governor's Executive Orders related to the COVID-19 state of emergency.
 For general information about the licensing and certification process, please visit the Licensing and Certification Program's webpage.

-I am enrolled in an approved certification training program, but have not received my certificate from the California Department of Public Health, can I work?
+I am enrolled in an approved certification training program, but have not received my certificate from the California Department of Public Health.
+Can I work?

 Can I renew my certificate during the state of emergency?

 All CNAs are encouraged to renew following normal timelines.

 I am unable to complete my in-class in-service training/CEUs.
 What should I do?